PrAcTiCe40hr/GPT/README.md

 ## Prerequisite
+A ChatGPT account: Register at https://chat.openai.com/ (Note: OpenAI does not provide serivces in the Chinese area, you have to have an non-Chinese IP to access ChatGPT \& other OpenAI products)

 * Report project: Basic understanding of scientific writing \& comparative studies \& data analysis.

 * Python project: Expertise in Python (need to take a coding test) \& basic understanding of machine learning.